frc1675/brownbook/labs/lab-4-classes.md

 * **Constructor**
   * Most classes have one special method, the constructor.
 This method is called whenever a new object of that type is created.
   * The constructor is special because it has no return type and must have the same name as the class.
 It looks like ```public [name]([arguments]) {```.
+  * The following is an example of a class with a constructor:

 ```java
 public class Car {
   String model;